Skip to Content

 Where to stay in Graz

-I stayed at the utterly gorgeous Grand Hotel Wiesler which I loved.
-The hotel, in the Old Town, is within short walking distance of all the above Graz attractions.
+I stayed at the utterly gorgeous Grand Hotel Wiesler.
+The hotel, in the Old Town, is within short walking distance of all the above Graz attractions and sits opposite the Franciscan Church with great views of the river Mur.

 My room, which overlooked the river, was light and airy with unusual features like exposed plaster, a gorgeous glazed wash basin and glass-tiled shower.
 Little touches like a pot of sweets by the bed and delicious smelling toiletries added to the luxe.